My Top 5 Miniseries

 Godless

 Westerns typically have good guys and bad guys; emphasis on the word “guys”.
 This fantastic limited series rejects that expectation, focusing on a town where nearly all the men were killed in a mining accident and the surviving women hold it together.
 Michelle Dockery is the main hero, a female rancher estranged from the town because she won’t support their attempts to find new men to rescue them.
 She’s obviously famous for Downton Abbey and Restless, but this series is better, and she is incredible in it: complex, emotional, honorable, brave.
+And undaunted.

 The Queen’s Gambit